japila-books/spark-sql-internals/docs/expressions/Expression.md

 [javaType] [newValue] = [funcFullName]([INPUT_ROW]);
 ```

-The `funcFullName` is the link:spark-sql-CodegenContext.adoc#freshName[fresh term name] for the link:spark-sql-catalyst-TreeNode.adoc#nodeName[name of the current expression node].
+The `funcFullName` is the link:spark-sql-CodegenContext.adoc#freshName[fresh term name] for the [name of the current expression node](../catalyst/TreeNode.md#nodeName).

 TIP: Use the expression node name to search for the function that corresponds to the expression in a generated code.